-Janice Obuchowski, President of Freedom Technologies, Inc., has held several leadership positions in the United States government and the private sector.
-She served as Assistant Secretary for Communications and Information at the Department of Commerce (NTIA) under President George H.W.
-Bush, as well as the United States Ambassador to the 2003 World Radiocommunications Conference in Geneva, Switzerland.
-Ms. Obuchowski also has held several positions at the Federal Communications Commission (FCC), including Senior Advisor to the Chairman.
+Janice Obuchowski is President, CEO, and founder of Freedom Technologies.
+She has held several leadership positions in the United States government and the private sector.
+She was appointed by President George H.W.
+Bush and confirmed by the Senate to serve as Assistant Secretary for Communications and Information at the Department of Commerce (NTIA).
+She was also appointed to be United States Ambassador to the 2003 World Radiocommunications Conference in Geneva, Switzerland.
+Ms. Obuchowski has also held several positions at the Federal Communications Commission (FCC), including Senior Advisor to the Chairman.

-In addition to her entrepreneurship, including as founder of Freedom Technologies, Ms. Obuchowski’s private-sector career includes service on several boards of directors, both for publicly traded corporations and privately-owned companies.
+Ms. Obuchowski serves or has served on several boards of directors, including Qualcomm (traded on NYSE), Stratos Global (formerly a Bell Canada subsidiary, traded on TSX), Inmarsat (traded on LSE), and Orbital ATK (traded on NYSE).
 Earlier in her career, Ms. Obuchowski was an executive at NYNEX (now Verizon) and practiced private antitrust law.

 - Preparing the legal case against pervasive regulation of computer and Internet services with the FCC

 - Leading Executive Branch advocacy for spectrum auction legislation as NTIA’s Administrator

 - Successfully spearheading the U.S. push for international Wi-Fi adoption at WRC-2003

 Other notable positions and awards include: